ivandimitrov8080/personal-website/content/notes/unix/audio_production.md

 [Reference](https://jackaudio.org/faq/pulseaudio_and_jack.html)

-Run `paru -S jack2`.
-This will install the server, after which you'll want some configuration.
+Run `paru -S jack2 pulseaudio pulseaudio-jack`.
+This will install the server along with pulseaudio support, after which you'll want some configuration.

 While pulseaudio is running, jack2 cannot access the same soundcard that PA is using.